LittleLittleCloud/StepWise/README.md

 A Workflow is a collection of Steps that together accomplish a larger task.

 - **Definition**: A Workflow is typically represented by a class containing multiple Step methods.
-- **Properties**:
-  - Name: A identifier for the workflow.
-  - Steps: The collection of Steps that make up the workflow.
 - **Usage**:
   ```csharp
   public class DataProcessingWorkflow